jjnether/obsidian_backup/jnetherton/DA/_Misc - DA.md

 	- Meets accuracy requirements of IEC to 2P10

 ---
-- If 651 is powered but doesn't seem to be turning on, hit `TARGET RESET` and it should wake from sleep

 POTT = Permissive overreach transfer trip
 DCB = directional comparison blocking